kubeflow/pipelines/samples/arena-samples/standalonejob/README.md

 - This sample requires to create distributed storage.
 In this sample, we use NFS as example.

-1.You need to create `/data` in the NFS Server, and prepare `mnist data`
+1.You need to create `/data` in the NFS Server

 ```
 # mkdir -p /nfs